hamidzr/teacher-dashboard/README.md

 # Teacher Dashboard

 ## TODO

+### Client Side
 - fix page titles
 - update lists on addition and deletion changes
 - error handling for store actions

+### Server Side
+- models for persisting robot, owner, user relations
+- endpoints

 ## Installation
+Modules necessary for running and building the app won't be installed in production environment.
+Make sure `NODE_ENV` is not set to production when installing the modules.
 ```
 npm install
 ```